-People and their relatives told us the staff met their individual needs and that they were happy with the care provided.
-One person told us, "I try to do things myself but if I can't they (staff) do help me."
+People told us the staff met their individual needs and that they were happy with the care provided.
+One person told us, "Yes they really look after me."
+Another person said, "I came here and I am glad I did It's like having another home and family."